Programme

 11:30 - 12:15

-The 10-Year Workforce Plan: what it means for GPs and wellbeing
+The 10-year workforce plan: what it means for GPs and wellbeing

 Plenary sessions

-A thriving GP workforce is essential for the future of general practice—but what will the NHS 10-Year Workforce Plan really deliver?
+A thriving GP workforce is essential for the future of general practice—but what will the NHS 10-year workforce plan really deliver?
 This session takes a clear-eyed look at what the plan means for recruitment, retention, skill mix and GP wellbeing at every career stage.
 Expect an honest discussion of opportunities, risks and unintended consequences, with insights on how GPs can help shape a workforce that feels valued, supported and sustainable.

 Panel discussion